WyriHaximus/reactphp-psr-3-phergie/README.md

  */

 // Fourth add handlers
+/**
+ * Add any other handlers here, before the fith step, to ensure it
+ * doesn't leak the password
+ */

-// Firth wrap the logger in wyrihaximus/psr-3-keyword-filter
+// Fith wrap the logger in wyrihaximus/psr-3-keyword-filter
 $logger = new MessageKeywordFilterLogger(['PASS', 'PRIVMSG'], $logger);

 // Sixth create the Phergie Client